NumberHound/Data/Dogs/Codebook.md

 ## Codebook on the dogs dataset

-Informattion on all the variables in the data file
+Information on all the variables in the data file

-Descirptions on each variable and all data is obtained from [here](https://dogtime.com/)
+Descriptions on each variable and all data is obtained from [here](https://dogtime.com/)

 Every variable except the last four are rated on a scale of 1-5.
-5 being the most favourable for an owner based on the variable, 1 being the least.
+5 being the most favorable for an owner based on the variable, 1 being the least.

 Breed:

 What is the breed of the dog?

-Adapts well to appartment living:
+AdaptsWellToApartmentLiving:

 Contrary to popular belief, small size doesn't necessarily an apartment dog make — plenty of small dogs are too high-energy and yappy for life in a high-rise.
 Being quiet, low energy, fairly calm indoors, and polite with the other residents, are all good qualities in an apartment dog.

-Good For Novice Owners:
+GoodForNoviceOwners:

 Some dogs are simply easier than others: they take to training better and are fairly easygoing.
 They're also resilient enough to bounce back from your mistakes or inconsistencies.
 Dogs who are highly sensitive, independent thinking, or assertive may be harder for a first-time owner to manage.
 You'll get your best match if you take your dog-owning experience into account as you choose your new pooch.

-Sensitivity Level:
+SensitivityLevel:

 Some dogs will let a stern reprimand roll off their backs, while others take even a dirty look to heart.
 Low-sensitivity dogs, also called "easygoing," "tolerant," "resilient," and even "thick-skinned," can better handle a noisy, chaotic household, a louder or more assertive owner, and an inconsistent or variable routine.
 Do you have young kids, throw lots of dinner parties, play in a garage band, or lead a hectic life?
 Go with a low-sensitivity dog.

-Tolerates Being Alone:
+ToleratesBeingAlone:

 Some breeds bond very closely with their family and are more prone to worry or even panic when left alone by their owner.
 An anxious dog can be very destructive, barking, whining, chewing, and otherwise causing mayhem.
 These breeds do best when a family member is home during the day or if you can take the dog to work.